ptyagicodecamp/android-recipes/NavDrawerDynamicMenu/README.md

 Actually, its pretty simple to do so !

 #### Show me code
+Here’s code that’s responsible for generating new menu items on the fly.

 ```
 private void addMenuItemInNavMenuDrawer() {
     NavigationView navView = (NavigationView) findViewById(R.id.nav_view);